vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 ### `RuleSetClassifier` model type

-The [`sklearn2pmml` package](https://github.com/jpmml/sklearn2pmml) version 0.38.0 introduced class [`sklearn2pmml.ruleset.RuleSetClassifier`](https://github.com/jpmml/sklearn2pmml/blob/master/sklearn2pmml/ruleset/__init__.py), which allows data scientists to implement a business rules model as a regular Scikit-Learn classifier.
+The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.38.0 introduced class [`sklearn2pmml.ruleset.RuleSetClassifier`](https://github.com/jpmml/sklearn2pmml/blob/master/sklearn2pmml/ruleset/__init__.py), which allows data scientists to implement a business rules model as a regular Scikit-Learn classifier.

 The complete set of user-specified business rules is presented as an iterable of tuples.
 The first element is a Python predicate, and the second element is the associated (ie. to be predicted) class label.
 It is likely that future `sklearn2pmml` package versions add support for more elements, such as the associated class probability distribution.

 The search for a matching business rule takes place using the simplest "first hit" strategy.
 If there is no match, then the default class label (could be `None` to indicate a missing result) is returned instead.

-The Python side evaluates business rules using the built-in [`eval()` method](https://docs.python.org/3/library/functions.html#eval).
+The Python side evaluates business rules using Python's built-in [`eval()` function](https://docs.python.org/3/library/functions.html#eval).
 The data record is presented as `X` row array (ie. the shape is `(1, )`).
 Depending on the backing Scikit-Learn workflow, the cells of this row array may be referentiable by name and/or by position.
 Wherever technically feasible, name-based cell references should be preferred over positional ones.
 They are easier to read and write, and do not break if the workflow is reorganized.

 Python predicates involving continuous features: